jason-kerney/blog/_posts/2023/2023-05-05-consent-for-crucial-conversations.md

 ### Context

 A crucial conversation is a conversation intended to deliver unfavorable news and sometimes change behavior related to that news.
-Each of these goals are very different, but engagement by the person in the conversation greatly improves chances of success.
+Each of these goals are very different, but engagement by the person in the conversation greatly improves the chances of success.
 Engagement relies on trust.
 Trust relies on consent.

 To have this conversation, we will need meaningful consent.
 If you are curious about what I mean by "meaningful" consent you can read the [first]({{ related.url }}) post in this series.

 ### Why Consent

 Since this is a professional blog about professional workplaces, I can imagine someone saying that "This conversation has to happen so why do I need consent".
 Well that depends on our goal.
 If our goal is to have a meaningful impact on the person's life and ensure we are understood, then consent allows us to begin that process.
-If our goal is to fulfil HR and legal requirements so that we can fire the person, then strictly speaking consent is not needed; though it can help.
+If our goal is to fulfill HR and legal requirements so that we can fire the person, then strictly speaking consent is not needed, though it can help.

 ## Trust